stonebraker/lap/STABILITY.md

 # LAP Protocol Stability Notice

-## Current Status: UNSTABLE
+## Current Status: EXPERIMENTAL

-The Linked Attestation Protocol is currently in **active development** with **no stability guarantees**.
+The Linked Attestation Protocol v0.2 specification is **complete** and **open to use and feedback**, but remains **experimental**.

 ### What This Means

+-   **Specification Complete**: v0.2 protocol specification is finalized and open to use
--   **Breaking Changes**: Expected frequently without advance notice
+-   **Breaking Changes**: Unlikely for v0.2, but protocol is still experimental
--   **API Changes**: Fragment structure, verification methods, and cryptographic requirements may change
+-   **API Changes**: Fragment structure, verification methods, and cryptographic requirements are stable for v0.2
--   **Implementation Risk**: Reference implementations will be updated to match specification changes
+-   **Implementation Risk**: Reference implementation conforms to v0.2 specification
--   **Production Use**: **Strongly discouraged** until v0.2.0 stable release
+-   **Production Use**: **Strongly discouraged** - this is experimental software

 ### Development Phases

-1. **Current: Specification Development** 🚧
+1. **Current: Community Feedback & Implementation** 📝

+    - v0.2 specification complete and open to use
+    - Reference implementation conforms to v0.2
-    - Protocol design and documentation
+    - Seeking community feedback and testing
-    - Breaking changes expected
+    - No breaking changes expected for v0.2
-    - No implementation stability

-2. **Next: Reference Implementation Updates** 📝
+2. **Next: Stabilization & Production Readiness** 🚧

+    - Address community feedback
-    - Update existing libraries and examples
+    - Performance and security audits
-    - API stabilization begins
-    - Beta testing phase
+    - Production readiness assessment
+    - v0.2.0 stable release preparation

 3. **Future: Stable Release** ✅
     - v0.2.0 stable release